In the summer of 1966, the Perth County Health Unit (now the Perth District Health Unit) was established as an official public health unit in Ontario.

 Board of Health: The Perth District Health Unit is governed by an autonomous Board of Health with six elected municipal representatives and three provincial appointees.

 Staff: The Perth District Health Unit workforce is made up a Medical Officer of Health, inspectors, nurses, promoters, dental hygienists, dietitians, tobacco enforcement officers, youth peer leaders, administration, epidemiology, communications and information technology (IT).

 Partners and Stakeholders: Established connected with hospitals, doctors, schools, municipalities, long-term care homes, restaurants, salons, day cares, workplaces, local and regional agencies and government.

 Our Community: In Perth County, people live in rural areas and small urban communities.
 The Anabaptist cultural community includes Amish and Mennonite groups.

 Volunteers: The volunteer program is an integral part of program and service delivery with more than 90 volunteers.

 Communication: In 1994 Health Line telephone information line was launched.
 Public Health Nurses now answer more than 4,000 inquiries each year.
-1998: First PDHU website was launched.
-2011: Joined social media.
+In 1998, the first Health Unit website was launched.
+In 2011, the Perth District Health Unit joined social media.